li-clutter-org/circleciloadimpact/README.md

 echo "Performance test running"
 ```

-We kick off the performance test by gluing together the URI for the [API to start the test](http://developers.loadimpact.com/api/#post-test-configs-id-start) and then write the status to stdout which can be seen in the CircleCi log.
+We kick off the performance test by gluing together the URI for the [API to start the test](http://developers.loadimpact.com/api/#post-test-configs-id-start) and then write the status to stdout which can be seen in the CircleCI log.

 We use curl to make the API call to start the test and then specifically check for the expected 201 response.

-If not there we will exit with an exit code of two (2) which will tell CircleCi the test has failed.
+If it's not there, we will exit with an exit code of two (2) — which will tell CircleCI the test has failed.

 If it is good, we parse the json response and extract the running test id.

 Then we let it take a maximum of five minutes for the test to actually kickoff.
-Since it can take Load Impact a couple of minutes to acquire and allocate all the resources (mainly load agents) needed we take some time to let the test reach the status of “Running”.
+Since it can take Load Impact a couple of minutes to acquire and allocate all the resources (mainly load agents) needed we take some time to let the test reach the status of “Running.”
 The bigger the test, the more resources needed and the longer it can take.
 But remember, it’s a couple of minutes.

 We get that status of the test by [calling the API](http://developers.loadimpact.com/api/#get-tests-id) and parsing the json response to check for the status in the response.
-If it takes too long we exit with exit code 3 to tell CircleCi it failed.
+If it takes too long we exit with exit code 3 to tell CircleCI it failed.

 The last thing we do is to write a message to stdout that the test is running.

-3c The test is running
+3c.
+The test is running
 ======================

 ```bash